Motorsport marshal: North America

 Volunteer workers, usually members of the Sports Car Club of America (SCCA), are unpaid, incurring their own expenses and buying their own equipment to support a sport they love.
 These volunteers represent the majority of the workers for all other United States road racing activities.

 Although they are SCCA members, the workers themselves organize into either loose or highly regulated operational units that are separate from their membership in SCCA.
 Two of the oldest and most well known are the United States Auto Race Marshals (USARM), organized in 1964, and Lake Erie Communications, organised in 1962.
 Other less regulated worker organizations include the Texas Turn Marshals & Racer Chasers, the Leaping Lizards Corner Crew of Kansas City, the Swamp Rats from Florida, Michigan Turn Marshals (MTM), Race Services Inc. at Watkins Glen International and others.
 All of these worker groups emphasise camaraderie and professionalism among the workers to complement the competition of the drivers.

 Bobby Unser, three-time Indianapolis 500 champion and competitor in all forms of racing, once paid SCCA workers a great compliment, albeit an ironic one, when he said during a televised racing broadcast: "These SCCA workers may be volunteers, but they're no amateurs.
 They're as professional as anyone in the sport."

 Azerbaijan

 Baku Marshals Club was established by Baku City Circuit Operations Company on February 16, 2016, to develop communication and coordination, empower team spirit and build a strong relationship among Marshals.

 "Baku Marshals Club" is also responsible for branding, promo, organizing events and communicating with local and international Marshals as well as managing Baku Marshals Center.

 One of the main objectives is to evolve Marshalling movement and expand this type of activity in Azerbaijan.

+Italy

+Almost all Italian marshals are volunteers, with a few being paid employees of the track owner, usually the Race Director and the Clerk of the Course.
+All Marshals are registered with the Italian governing body, the ACI, which oversees both on track marshals and off track personnel, such as security and stewards.
+While the license is valid both nationally and internationally, each circuit has its own group of marshals that is governed by the provincial ACI branch, for example for the Autodromo di Monza the ACI branch is the Automobile Club of Milano (ACM) while for Autodromo Enzo e Dino Ferrari of Imola is the Automobile Club of Bologna.
+Italian marshals have been known to also participate in various international events, like the 24h of Le Mans or the F1 Monaco Grand Prix.